 - The purpose of the suspension and expulsion procedures will be to ensure a safe and effective learning environment.
 Any student who endangers the life, health or physical well-being of another or him or herself will be subject to expulsion. - Compliance with the procedures set forth in this Charter shall be the only processes for PAL to involuntarily dismiss, remove, or otherwise exclude a student who attends PAL from further attendance at PAL for any reason, including but not limited to, disciplinary and academic causes.
-Expulsion, as described in this Element 10 of this Charter, shall be the sole means to involuntarily dismiss, remove, or otherwise exclude a student who attends PAL from further attendance at PAL for disciplinary reasons. - PAL hereby adopts the provisions of Education Code Section 48900 et seq. as PAL's student discipline policy and procedure.
-Because certain terms used in Education Code Section 48900 et seq. are not directly applicable to PAL, the following definitions and modifications are made to these provisions to make them applicable to PAL. - a.
-The term "superintendent" as used in those provisions shall mean the PAL Executive Director. - b.
-The terms "school" and/or "district" as used in those provisions shall mean PAL. - c.
-The terms "governing board" as used in those provisions shall mean the governing board of the PAL. - Should the Charter School use an administrative hearing panel, that panel shall be made up of an impartial panel of three school administrators comprised of three school district administrators, all holding valid California Administrative Services Credentials and selected by PAL administrative staff.
-Of these three administrators, one administrator will be invited from the student's home district.
-No school district may have more than one representative on the panel. - It is PAL's understanding that the Board of the San Bernardino County Department of Education will hear appeals of expulsions from charter schools operating within San Bernardino County, including PAL.
-If the Board of the San Bernardino County Department of Education will not hear such appeals, PAL shall develop an appeal process that affords students due process.
+Expulsion as described in this Element 10 of this Charter shall be the sole means to involuntarily dismiss, remove, or otherwise exclude a student who attends PAL from further attendance at PAL for disciplinary reasons. - PAL hereby adopts the provisions of Education Code Section 48900 et seq. as PAL's student discipline policy and procedure.
+Because certain terms used in Education Code Section 48900 et seq. are not directly applicable to PAL, the following definitions and modifications are made to these provisions to make them applicable to PAL. - a) The term "superintendent" as used in those provisions shall mean the PAL Executive Director. - b) The terms "school" and/or "district" as used in those provisions shall mean PAL.